 - Start by writing out the words or letters for the mat.
 Make sure the marker you use doesn’t bleed.
 I used paper towels because they are a perfect size for a place mat.
 Paper will work just fine.

 - Add your stickers.
 My son wanted a fire truck themed one and I made an alphabet mat for him as well.
+We chose uppercase but there is no rule that you have to do uppercase.

 - Cut your contact paper so you sandwich the place mat in it.
 Place the place mat face down to help avoid bubbles.